JetBrains/jetbrains_guide/src/pages/tips/enable_ideavim/index.md

 configuration file so keybindings can be adjusted and vim leader keys remapped.
 (Haven't you wanted to turn that vim error-bell off?)

-Just create a .ideavimrc file (TODO: check for differences on windows) with the following:
+Just create a .ideavimrc file (even in windows!) with the following:

 ```vimscript